Louis Jolyon West: Patty Hearst trial

 During Patty Hearst's 1976 trial, West was appointed by the court in his capacity as a brainwashing expert and worked without fee.
+West and Margaret Singer conducted extensive interviews with Hearst, producing a 35‐page report to the court.
+West testified for the defense that Hearst was not in her right mind when she participated in the bank robbery with the Symbionese Liberation Army (SLA).
 Believing that Hearst displayed all the classic signs of coercion, brainwashing, and the Stockholm effect, West wrote a newspaper article after the trial, asking President Carter to release Hearst from prison.
 Some weeks after her arrest, Hearst repudiated her SLA allegiance.